Oil prices ease but supply cuts keep Brent above $90/bbl

 "The move was exacerbated by a stronger USD, which kept investor appetite low," they added, referring to the greenback which has risen for eight straight weeks.
 FRX/

+"The impact of Saudi-led OPEC+ cuts will be clearer by year-end, especially in November and December, when refineries finish maintenance and increase production," said Mukesh Sahdev, head of downstream and oil trading at Rystad Energy, estimating that refinery outages will peak at 10 million barrels per day (bpd) in October.

+"Refinery maintenance will lower crude demand by 2-2.5 million bpd in September and October, but it will rebound in November and December, partially offsetting the price effects of the cuts."
-The International Energy Agency and the Organization of the Petroleum Exporting Countries (OPEC) are due to release their monthly reports this week.

-"Any sign of strong demand from oil market reports from IEA and OPEC will likely push oil prices higher," ANZ analysts said.
+The International Energy Agency and the Organization of the Petroleum Exporting Countries (OPEC) are due to release their monthly reports this week, and any sign of strong demand will likely push oil prices higher, ANZ analysts said.

 In the United States, producers added an oil rig last week for the first time since June, Baker Hughes said in its weekly report, but the total count was still down 127, or 17%, below this time last year.